josepablocam/josepablocam.github.io/src/content/authors/admin/_index.md

 #- Visitors
 ---

+I'm a researcher on the [PROSE team at Microsoft](https://www.microsoft.com/en-us/research/group/prose/), where we develop state-of-the-art program synthesis technologies to make software development more accessible, productive, and fun.

-I recently defended my PhD at MIT, under the supervision of Martin Rinard.
-I'm starting a full-time position on Microsoft's PROSE team this July 2021.
+Before joining Microsoft, I received my PhD from MIT, under the supervision of Martin Rinard.

 You can find a copy of my thesis [here](pdf/JCambronero-PhD-EECS-June2021.pdf).
 The results of my thesis research also originally appeared in: